 A data literacy framework will provide a long-term structure for data education and ensure that data-literate workers become the norm from top to bottom in your organization.

-Here are 5 practical steps for a successful (and sustained) data literacy drive in your organization
+Five steps for a successful data literacy drive

 - Present your data literacy ‘vision’ to stakeholders